10 Tips to Help Turn Your Blog Posts into an eBook

 With your book complete, it's time to work on the step that is arguably the most difficult on this list: design your cover.
 An eBook is only as good as its cover.
 A weak cover means far fewer people will bother to give your book a second glance.

-eBook Cover Design
+Ebook Cover Design

 There's simply too much content online for people to want to waste on something they don't find compelling, and your cover is the very first thing that people see.